-Carbon tetrachloride (CTC) emissions are calculated from Cape Grim in situ GC-ECD data.
-This data has been reprocessed for use with the recalculated Port Phillip CO emissions.
-The latest available estimates of Australian carbon tetrachloride emissions by ISC and InTEM are shown in Figure 17.
+Australian carbon tetrachloride (CTC) emissions are calculated from Cape Grim in situ GC-ECD data.
+The latest available estimates of Australian carbon tetrachloride emissions by ISC and InTEM are shown in Figure 15.
+Carbon tetrachloride emissions estimated by ISC were 227 tonnes in 1995, declining to 93 tonnes by 2019, a decline of 4% per year.

-Figure 17.
+Figure 15.
 Australian carbon tetrachloride emissions calculated from Cape Grim in situ AGAGE data by ISC and inverse modelling (InTEM).